 Note: As long the sensor is not yet applied to the patient, try to keep the measurement site as horizontal as possible so that the contact liquid does not run off the measurement site.

 WARNING: Do not swallow Contact Gel.
 Keep away from children.
 Avoid contact with eyes and injured skin.
 Do not use on patients who exhibit allergic reactions.
-Use only approved SenTec Contact Gel, clean tap water, sterile water or sterile saline solution.
+Use only approved Sentec Contact Gel.